praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p> So, I mean, I think being human is important all of the time, not just, you know, be nice in those high-pressure situations, but you are gonna see people. </p>

-<p> The other thing and I'm not sure if I've internalized the pronunciation yet, but, "Tuakana-Teina," that sort of two-way mentor-student relationship. </p>
+<p> The other thing and I'm not sure if I've internalized the pronunciation yet, but "Tuakana-Teina" a sort of two-way mentor-student relationship. </p>

-<p> I remember back in the day talking about the smartest person in the room as though there was only ever gonna be 1, and they would be the singular smart person.
+<p> I remember back in the day talking about the smartest person in the room as though there was only ever gonna be one, and they would be the singular smart person.
 And I just don't think that's the case at all.
-Everyone brings, all sorts of smartness that they can they can learn from each other all the time. </p>
+Everyone brings all sorts of smartness that they can they can learn from each other all the time. </p>

 <p> So those are, and that was Aliesha, of course, who talked about that.
 So that's three things.
 Anyone else?
 Gotta pick up your microphone. </p>